Fun Things To Do When Stuck At Work This Festive Season

 A note to employees stuck at work

 Although you don’t like the idea of working while everybody else is laying around on a beach somewhere, don’t do anything that will get you in trouble.
 Rather discuss with your employer the possibility of bending the rules slightly during the holidays.
 Don’t watch movies, decorate the office, come in late, or consume alcohol at the office if you know that it will upset your employer.
-Consider these ideas that won’t get you into trouble:
+Consider these ideas that won’t get you into trouble while you’re stuck at work:

 Have lunch with a different person each day